 Who’s On My Team?

 Getting your team together is one of the most important pieces of house flipping.
-Essential team members include a title company/attorney, general contractor or subcontractors (if you aren’t going fully DIY with the repairs), and a real estate agent.
+Essential team members include a title company/attorney, general contractor or subcontractors (if you aren’t going fully DIY with the repairs), an architect, and a real estate agent.

 Finding a title company is probably the easiest of the three-team members to find.
 Check local ratings and reviews and the price of settlement online.
 Ask around in local groups for recommended title companies, and usually, a few will get continuously recommended.
 Different states have different requirements for closing– not all states require a title company.